chanleee/Kaggle/README.md

 # Kaggle
-I am revealing some of the code I used on Kaggle here.
-Since the data is provided by Kaggle, I am not uploading it as much as possible due to permission issues.
+This is the repository where I uploaded the solution codes I developed for Kaggle competitions.

 This repository contains multiple branches, each incorporating the name of the related competition in its name.